Our team

 Professor Peter Steinberg - As CEO of SIMS until 2020, Peter has supported Living Seawalls from its inception.
 He was instrumental in coordinating and securing funding for the Living Seawalls collaboration between Australia and Singapore.

-Dr Beth Strain - Beth was the Postdoctral Researcher for the World Harbour Project- the precursor to Living Seawalls.
+Dr Beth Strain - Beth was the Postdoctoral Researcher for the World Harbour Project- the precursor to Living Seawalls.
 Through her research in eco-engineering habitat complexity, Beth co-designed many features of the Living Seawalls panels.

 Dr Maria Vozzo - Maria was the Living Seawalls Project Manager and Postdoctoral Researcher until 2021.
 She was pivotal to the installation of the first Living Seawalls, and developing relationships with stakeholders to expand Living Seawalls worldwide.